slynobody/Linux-Mediacenter/README.md

 gamemode: properties: set another resolution there.

 ## how do i use netflix?
-to get secure access to 1080p-streaming you need to login once through a browser to get a credential-file as well as a code. use 'netflix.sh' for this.
+to get secure access to 1080p-streaming you need to login once through a browser (brave) to get a credential-file as well as a code. use 'netflix.sh' for this.

 > cd SteamOS-Kodi-Installer
 >